builders/docs/docs/connect.md

 ---
-description: Connect to learn more about how to get involved.
+description: Connect to learn more about how to get involved
 ---

 # Connect